Using “the” with an adjective and no noun most often gives the general meaning of “people who are …”

 THE LINK BETWEEN ADJECTIVES AND NOUNS

-Adjectives normally accompany nouns (or pronouns).
+Adjectives normally accompany nouns (or noun substitutes like pronouns).
 In the following examples, the adjectives are underlined, and the nouns they accompany are easily seen.

 (a) Educated people have a duty to help others.